AISI / Alloy Steel 4125

 This is a chromium-molybdenum alloy steel used in the case-hardened condition and displaying good strength and toughness properties.

-Annealing: AISI 4125 may not normally be annealed since optimum machining performance at this carbon level may be found in either an as-forged or normalized structure, the normalized structure being best suited to smaller sections.
+Annealing: The alloy may not normally be annealed since optimum machining performance at this carbon level may be found in either an as-forged or normalized structure, the normalized structure being best suited to smaller sections.

 Normalizing: At around 1650ºF (900ºC) and air cooling.
 Normalizing is advantageous prior to carburizing.